syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup.md

 N> When you have not installed local documentation, then a prompt opens to download the setup.

 Online Documentation: Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products, better.
-This can be accessed from the Utilities > Documentation > Online Documentation.
+This can be accessed from the Utilities > Documentation > Online User Guide.

 ![](Documentation-Setup_images/User-Guide_img3.png)